“I need more leads!”

 This time, native video was where they began to funnel the vast attention of the network.

-However, while plain text posts have never quite regained the glory, they weren’t killed the way articles were, and as of this writing one can still gain a respectful amount of attention with nothing more than plain text posts.
+Video is hot, but while plain text posts have never quite regained their former glory they weren’t killed the way articles were, and as of this writing one can still gain a respectful amount of attention with nothing more than plain text posts.

 If one thing is certain, it is that LinkedIn will change the algorithm in the future, and once again, marketers who have gotten fat and lazy with the status quo and short-term tricks will cry themselves to sleep.